MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

 1. In the **Configure upload** tab, select **Upload to Microsoft Endpoint Manager admin center**.
 Select **Apply**.
    - The default setting for device upload is **All my devices managed by Microsoft Endpoint Configuration Manager**.
 If needed, you can limit upload to a single device collection.
    - Starting in Configuration Manager version 2010, when a single collection is selected, its child collections are also uploaded.
-1. Check the option to **Enable Endpoint analytics for devices uploaded to Microsoft Endpoint Manager** if you also want to get insights to optimize the end-user experience in [Endpoint Analytics](../../analytics/overview.md).
+1. Check the option to **Enable Endpoint analytics for devices uploaded to Microsoft Endpoint Manager** if you also want to get insights for optimizing the end-user experience in [Endpoint Analytics](../../analytics/overview.md).

 > [!Important]
 > When you enable Endpoint analytics data upload, your default client settings will be automatically updated to allow managed endpoints to send relevant data to your Configuration Manager site server.
 If you use custom client settings, you may need to update and re-deploy them for data collection to occur.
 For more details on this, as well as how to configure data collection, such as to limit collection only to a specific set of devices, see the section on [Configuring Endpoint analytics data collection](../../analytics/enroll-configmgr.md#bkmk_cm_enable).